In the case of DoubleVerify Holdings Inc. (NYSE: DV), what's next? - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
 A recent insider transaction in this stock occurred on Oct 26 when Desmond Laura sold 9,503 shares for $30.70 per share.
 The transaction valued at 291,729 led to the insider holds 179,071 shares of the business.

 Eddleman Julie sold 300 shares of DV for $8,745 on Oct 18.
 The Global Chief Comm.
 Officer now owns 112,855 shares after completing the transaction at $29.15 per share.
 On Oct 13, another insider, Allais Nicola T, who serves as the Chief Financial Officer of the company, sold 8,035 shares for $27.58 each.
 As a result, the insider received 221,644 and left with 51,335 shares of the company.